 Regarding Phair Cemetery.
 Also known as "Hoskins Cemetery", named after early residents and occupants Isaac Coleman Hoskins and his wife Mary Spraggins.
 Together with Jeremiah Brown, they operated a hotel and tavern at old Velasco in the 1830s that hosted the ad-interim government of the new Republic of Texas in May-Oct 1836, and provided board for prisoners Santa Anna and several of his officers, in the period immediately after the battle of San Jacinto when the Treaties of Velasco were signed.
 Other occupants include other early settlers, such as the Follett family.

 Also see . . .
 Find-a-Grave entry for Phair Cemetery.
 (Submitted on May 13, 2021, by Chris Kneupper of Brazoria, Texas.)

 Credits.
-This page was last revised on May 13, 2021.
+This page was last revised on July 11, 2022.
 It was originally submitted on May 13, 2021, by Chris Kneupper of Brazoria, Texas.
-This page has been viewed 59 times since then.
+This page has been viewed 341 times since then and 188 times this year.
+Last updated on July 11, 2022, by Joe Lotz of Denton, Texas.
 Photos: 1, 2, 3, 4, 5, 6. submitted on May 13, 2021, by Chris Kneupper of Brazoria, Texas. • J. Makali Bruton was the editor who published this page.